Jovan Hadžić: Biography

 Hadžić arrived in Serbia in 1837, as one of the leading lawyers he was a prominent figure in public life, a participant in political struggles, and an opponent of Prince Miloš Obrenović.
 He remained in the Serbian principality until 1846, where he proved to be a "born" legislator.
 He drafted bills based on the Constitution of the Principality of Serbia in 1838.
 His work is the Serbian Civil Code.
-He worked on the structure of the Supreme Court of the Principality of Serbia but did not manage to complete the Code of Judicial Procedure.
+He worked on the structure of the Supreme Court of Serbia but did not manage to complete the Code of Judicial Procedure.
 He contributed to the improvement of the position of state and court officials.

-In Novi Sad, in 1847, he was elected a member of the Hungarian Parliament in Požuna.
+In Újvidék, in 1847, he was elected a member of the Hungarian Parliament in Pozsony (Bratislava).
 He was twice summoned in 1848 as a ministerial adviser at the Ministry of Justice in Pest.
-After the revolution, judicial organizations in the Serbian Voivodeship had to be accepted.
-After resigning in 1850, he became president of the District Court in Novi Sad until 1854, when he retired.
+After the Hungarian revolution, judicial organizations in the Serbian Voivodeship had to be accepted.
+After resigning in 1850, he became president of the District Court in Újvidék until 1854, when he retired.

-He was a free manager for 19 years and was the patron of the Great Serbian Gymnasium in Novi Sad until his death.
-He helped the then gifted high school student Svetozar Miletić to receive a scholarship of 100 pounds from Bishop Josif Rajačić.
+He was a free manager for 19 years and was the patron of the Great Serbian Gymnasium in Újvidék until his death.
+He helped the then gifted high school student Svetozar Miletić to receive a scholarship of 100 pounds from bishop Josif Rajačić.

-He was also an important person in the cultural life of the Serbs.
-In 1826, he was the founder and the first president of Matica Srpska, the editor of the Chronicle, and initially an associate of Vuk Karadžić.
-However, in the mid-1930s, he came into conflict with Vuk over the understanding of literary language.
-Hadžić is considered to be Karadžić's greatest opponent, but in 1866 he allowed himself to be taught according to Vuk's and Đura Daničić's spelling, and Old Slavonic according to Miklošić, at the Great Serbian Gymnasium in Novi Sad, where he was the school principal later in life.
+He was also an important person in Serb cultural work.
+In 1826, he was the founder and the first president of Matica Srpska, the editor of Letopis ("the Chronicle") and initially an associate of Vuk Karadžić.
+However, in the mid-1930s, he came into conflict with Karadžić over the Serbian literary language.
+Hadžić is considered to be Karadžić's greatest opponent, but in 1866 he allowed himself to be taught according to Karadžić's and Đura Daničić's spelling, and Old Slavonic according to Franz Miklosich, at the Great Serbian Gymnasium in Újvidék, where he was the school principal later in life.